JeffreyBLewis/gpuideal/README.md

 ## R package implementing MCMC estimation of the two-parameter IRT model on NVIDIA GPUs

 ## News
 We pushed a new version of the code on July 11, 2019.
 We think all of the instructions below are still good, but we have not recently tried to deploy on EC2.
-Please let me know if you run into trouble.  **While this code has been tested extensively, this package remains dexperimental**.
+Please let me know if you run into trouble.  **While this code has been tested extensively, this package remains experimental**.

 ## Install
 Requires CUDA support to estimate [Clinton, Jackman, and River's (2004)](https://www.cs.princeton.edu/courses/archive/fall09/cos597A/papers/ClintonJackmanRivers2004.pdf) IDEAL model.